 In addition to her position at Global Film Studio, Daria Trifu is also the President & C.E.O. of Adhara Properties Inc. and the Vice President of Toronto Pictures Inc. She is the Editor-in-Chief of Daria! magazine.

 Elio Dell'Unto is working in the film industry from over 30 years and he is working with Bruno Pischiutta since 1991.
 He traveled extensively to countries such as Canada, the USA, Japan, Ghana, Romania, Italy and Greece.
 Dell'Unto served as the President of the Jury of Global Nonviolent Film Festival in 2016.
-He participated to the Hong Kong Film Market and to the One World Film Festival & Market in Montreal.
+He attended the Hong Kong Film Market and the One World Film Festival & Market in Montreal.

 Elio Dell'Unto has worked on many film sets as Production Manager, Assistant Producer and Assistant Director.
 Today, he is a producer for Global Film Studio's films and he is a Member of the Board of Directors.

 Former Plenipotentiary Romanian Ambassador to Cuba and one of Romania’s most renown historians Dr. Dumitru Preda, PhD, is a Minister-Counsellor, Director of the DOR-MAE; former Deputy Permanent Delegate of Romania to UNESCO (Paris) from 2002; Chargé d’Affaires a.i. in 2004 and 2006 and, since November 2011, he serves as the Romanian Ambassador to Cuba.
 His work in Cuba is highly regarded as the one that will help to expand cultural, economical and medical relations and collaborations between the two countries in the coming years.